And the Honeycomb quilt size has been determined.

 I tried.
 I tried hard.

 I couldn’t get the density, of quilting, I was looking for with a needle and thread.
-I recently picked up some Quilters Dream batting, to try, and quickly realized the difference in batting.
 I’ve used Hobbs Heirloom 80/20 for years and years and never thought about using something else until it came up in for discussion at Celebrate Hand Quilting.
-Well, Quilters Dream is lovely for machine quilting, but for hand?
+Well, Hobbs Heirloom is lovely for machine quilting, but for hand?
 It takes me back to about 4 stitches per inch and it’s not pretty!
 But I am loving the looks of it with machine quilting.
 If I was a more proficient free motion quilter it would be a whole lot faster than using an even feed foot and constantly turning the quilt, sometimes as often as every 1/4″ back and forth, back and forth.
 But I like the intentional movement I am creating using the even feed.
 Not sure that is possible any other way.
 I will persevere.
 This one is about 49″ square.

 Hopefully I’ll have it finished by this time next week.
-Need to decide on and make the binding, on top actually finishing the quilting.
+Need to decide on, and make the binding, on top of actually finishing the quilting.
 And weaving in all those pesky threads… Can’t forget all the tails…

 What are you up to this week?